samuelrieder/jaswig.github.io/_posts/2016-04-29-nature-volunteering.markdown

 Since we really enjoyed [volunteering at Globo](http://jaswig.github.io/blog/2016/04/26/nature-volunteering.html, we decided to organize another day.
 In Gent, Belgium we have a beautiful nature preserve called the [Bourgoyen](http://www.natuurpuntgent.be/de-natuur-in/natuurgebieden/bourgoyen-ossemeersen).
 It is managed by [Natuurpunt](http://www.natuurpuntgent.be/wie-zijn-we/voorstelling), a local non-profit that is funded by nature enthusiasts and works together with the [city of Gent](https://visit.gent.be/en/home) to keep the preserve clean.
 Henri and Mathias assisted a group of disabled people with cleaning pollard willows, filling the compost, and utilizing mulch in flowerbeds and hiking trails.

-[Here](http://www.gardeningknowhow.com/ornamental/trees/willow/how-to-prune-willow-trees.htm) are some tips on how and when to prune willows.
+It's finally the time of the year: [Here](http://www.gardeningknowhow.com/ornamental/trees/willow/how-to-prune-willow-trees.htm) are some tips on how and when to prune willows.
 And [this link](http://eartheasy.com/grow_compost.html) gives a great overview on how to compost!

 ![Mathias and Henri are volunteering](/images/blog/nature-mathias-henri.jpg)

+In the afternoon a young woman running came over to thank the group for the great work keeping the trails maintained.
+One guy from our group ran over to the flowerbed and picked a Daffodil for her.
+Talking about how easy it is to make people happy.

+It’s amazing and motivating to see how small efforts can have big impacts on people’s lives.
+And how enjoyable life becomes when you add purpose to your actions.
+One option is embrace disabled people and support great initiatives working with them.
+They exist all over the world.
+Find your local heroes and support them today.